 Go green?
 A voter’s guide to Prop 2

-For better or worse, there are strong opinions on all sides of one issue before voters on the ballot this November in Utah: Prop 2.
+For better or worse, no initiative on the ballet this November has caught Utah’s interest like Proposition 2.
 The controversial medical cannabis initiative has captured the attention of lawmakers, voters, and media members alike.

 What is Prop 2?
 What are the legal specifics, and how do they interact with existing laws?
 What fiscal, medical and social impacts might passing Proposition 2 have on our state?
 Here’s KSL’s breakdown.